Actindo-AG/Documentation/Cloudinary/Operation/01_ManageCloudinaryFiles.md

     ![Cloudinary image settings](../../Assets/Screenshots//PIM/Products/List/Attributes/CloudinaryImageSettings.png "[Cloudinary image settings]")

 5. Click the [SAVE] button in the upper right corner of the *Edit product* view.
-  The images are saved and uploaded to Cloudinary.
+  The images have been saved and uploaded to Cloudinary.
 The *Edit product* view is closed.